MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-pcw_callback.md

 ## -description

-Providers can optionally implement a `PCW_CALLBACK` function to receive notification when consumers make requests such as enumerating instances or collecting counterset data.
+Providers can optionally implement a `PCW_CALLBACK` function to receive notifications when consumers make requests such as enumerating instances or collecting counterset data.
 The [Performance Counter Library (PERFLIB version 2.0)](https://go.microsoft.com/fwlink/p/?linkid=144623) calls the `PCW_CALLBACK` function before the consumer's request completes.

 ## -parameters